pedro-henrique-a-silva/pedro-henrique-a-silva/README.md

-### Hi there 👋
+### Hello 👋

-My name is Pedro Henrique, I'm a brazilian Programer in love with Web development, Python, Machine Learning.
+My name is Pedro Silva, I'm a developer passionate about writing code.